2022 Wheelchair Handball World Championship

 The 2022 IHF Wheelchair Handball World Championship is the first edition of the tournament.
-It is being held in Hassan Moustafa Sports Hall in the 6th of October City, Egypt from 22 to 25 September 2022.
+It was held in Hassan Moustafa Sports Hall in the 6th of October City, Egypt from 22 to 25 September 2022.

 The competition features six teams, i.e., the host, one from Asia, and two each from Europe, and South and Central America.
 The competition is played with mixed teams, i.e., each team must have at least two female players, while at least one female player per team must be on the court at any time.